 We are a small team but we contribute to society in a variety of ways.

-- Running to raise funds for charity (Simon’s favourite voluntary activity!)
+- Running to raise funds for charity (Simon’s favorite voluntary activity!)

 - One of us has adopted a child.

 - One of us is a Royal Air Force reserve officer.

 - A couple of us volunteer to support accountants in the South West.

 - One of us has led a group of volunteers to Nicaragua to help rebuild a school damaged by hurricanes.